|Location||55 km by road south of Chibougamau, QC|

 The Company, while operating as a private company, completed a drilling program of 14,047 meters in 14 holes (including wedges) in 2017-18 and reported a NI 43-101 mineral resource estimate in 2019.
 Subsequent drilling programs by the Corporation in 2020 and 2021 have successfully expanded the deposit along strike and down plunge.

 Dore Copper updated the mineral resource estimate (“MRE”) in October 2021 (see October 6, 2021 news release).
-This MRE will form the basis of the mine plan to be outlined in a preliminary economic assessment (“PEA”) anticipated to be completed by January 2022.
-The PEA contemplates the re-development plan of a hub-and-spoke operation model with Corner Bay as the main feed to the Corporation’s centralized Copper Rand mill (2,700 tpd), supplemented by the Devlin and Joe Mann deposits.
+This MRE will form the basis of the mine plan to be outlined in a preliminary economic assessment (“PEA”) anticipated to be completed in April 2022.
+The PEA contemplates the re-development plan of a hub-and-spoke operation model with Corner Bay as the main feed to the Corporation’s centralized Copper Rand mill, supplemented by the Devlin and Joe Mann deposits.

 The Corner Bay deposit was discovered in 1982 by a joint venture between Corner Bay Exploration Ltd. and Rio Algom Inc. In 1995, the property was acquired by Ressources MSV Inc. which subsequently merged with Campbell Resources Inc. and carried out several exploration drilling programs up to 2008.
 An initial mineral resource estimate was prepared in 2006.
 In 2008, Campbell initiated an underground bulk sampling program by driving a ramp down to 115 meters and establishing three levels (-55 m, -75 m, and -105 m).
 Development muck totalling approximately 36,000 tonnes averaging 2.48% Cu and 0.44 g/t Au was processed at the Copper Rand mill with recoveries of 94.4% for copper and 81.5% for gold.
 At the end of 2008, Campbell suspended the bulk sample exploration program at Corner Bay.